d3ad0x1/Write-ups/W1seGuy.md

 This room demonstrates a classic XOR vulnerability using a known-plaintext attack.

-The TCP service generates a random 5-byte XOR key and encrypts a flag before sending it to the client.
+The TCP service generates a random 5-byte XOR key and encrypts data before sending it to the client.

-By leveraging known plaintext patterns (`THM{`), we can recover the XOR key and decrypt the message.
+Because XOR is reversible and the plaintext format is partially known (`THM{`), it becomes possible to recover the encryption key and decrypt the ciphertext.

 ---